fernandonextlevel/deliverymuch-challenge-pokedex/README.md

 ## Environment Dependencies (Before You Start)

 Download & Install [NodeJS](https://nodejs.org/) (v13+ Recommended).

-Then Install the [Angular CLI](https://github.com/angular/angular-cli) (Version 11.0.4+ Recommended), using the Node Package Manager: `npm install -g @angular/cli`
+Then, Install the [Angular CLI](https://github.com/angular/angular-cli) (Version 11.0.4+ Recommended), using the Node Package Manager: `npm install -g @angular/cli`

 ## Development server

 Navigate to the cloned folder (containing the package.json file), and run `npm install` to install the project's dependencies.

 Then, run `ng s -o` to launch the dev server.
 Navigate to `http://localhost:4200/`.

 The app will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 The environment files corresponding to both build scenarios are within folder `environments`.

 ## Running unit tests